bjcorder/bjcorder/README.md

 ## 🔭 I’m currently working on ...

 * Research into LLM business logic analysis methodologies.
-* Maintaining 'deterministic-deps', a GitHub Action for enforcing dependency determinism in CI.
+* Maintaining `deterministic-deps`, a GitHub Action for enforcing dependency determinism in CI.
 * Developing Rulepath, a deterministic linter for business logic flaws and invariant analysis.
-* Developing SecFlow, a defensive AppSec model harness.
+* Developing `opensec`, a defensive AppSec model harness.

 <!--
 **bjcorder/bjcorder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.